Quicksilver Lightning

-"Quicksilver Lightning" is a song by Roger Daltrey, who at the time was the former lead singer of The Who.
+"Quicksilver Lightning" is a song by Roger Daltrey, who at the time was the former lead vocalist of the Who.
 The track is credited as being written by Dean Pitchford and being composed by Giorgio Moroder.
-The track is the theme tune for the 1986 film Quicksilver starring Kevin Bacon, Jami Gertz, Paul Rodriguez, Louie Anderson, Laurence Fishburne and Rudy Ramos.
+The track is the theme tune for the American drama film Quicksilver (1986) starring Kevin Bacon, Jami Gertz, Paul Rodriguez, Louie Anderson, Laurence Fishburne and Rudy Ramos.
 The film was directed by Thomas Michael Donnelly.
 The film went quite unnoticed, so both the song and the film are not easily remembered.

-Reception
+Critical reception

-Cash Box said that the song gives "one of rock’s enduring great voices a solid tune."
+Cashbox said that the song gives "one of rock's enduring great voices a solid tune."

 The song was released as a single in April 1986, and was a minor success on the Billboard Mainstream Rock Charts, reaching number 11.

 Promotional film

 A large portion of the music video was filmed in San Francisco, California, with parts of the video featuring Daltrey recording the song in a studio.
-The video begins with Daltrey in a taxicab, looking at documents called "Quicksilver", while Jack Casey (Kevin Bacon) rides behind him.
+The video begins with Daltrey in a taxi, looking at documents called "Quicksilver", while Jack Casey (Kevin Bacon) rides behind him.
 He gets out of the cab and walks into a recording studio, then begins singing the song.
 The video cuts between Daltrey singing and scenes from the film.